 British Cemetery Ceremony, May 11, 2018

 The British Cemetery Ceremony and reception commemorates the sinking of the H.M.T.
 Bedfordshire off the coast in 1942.
 Four sailors from the Bedfordshire are buried on Ocracoke, in a small plot of land that is “forever England.”
 Representatives from the US Coast Guard, US Navy, British Royal Navy, and Canadian Royal Navy, as well as Ocracoke High School students, participate in the annual ceremony, which includes a reading of the crew list, the playing of bagpipes, and a 21-gun salute.
 The event is open to all who wish to pay their respects, and it brings together family members and World War II historians from all over the world to honor these gravesites.
-The May 2017 ceremony was the 74th commemoration of the four British World War II soldiers buried in the small plot of British land along British Cemetery Road.
+The May 2018 ceremony will be the 76th commemoration of the four British World War II soldiers buried in the small plot of British land along British Cemetery Road.

-OVFD Firemen’s Ball, Memorial Day weekend
+OVFD Firemen’s Ball, May 26, Memorial Day Weekend

 For a good time, you can’t beat the Firemen’s Ball on Memorial Day weekend.
 A huge pig-pickin’ BBQ starts the event off right, with good food and drink for everyone.
 The silent auction allows people to win great prizes in a dignified manner, while the live auction encourages good-natured and exuberant bidding wars, all to support Ocracoke’s wonderful Volunteer Fire Department.
 The dancing goes late into the evening with three bands cranking out rock ‘n’ roll all night long.
 No fools, no fun!